Home Bith Aotearoa

 I became involved with re-starting the local home birth association late in my first pregnancy in 2002.
 I attended my first National HBA hui in Christchurch in 2004 early in my second pregnancy.
 I went to my first HBA conference in Invercargill in 2005.
 I became a trustee in 2009.
-I am currently the consumer representative for Home Birth Aotearoa on the New Zealand College of Midwives National Committee (since 2009).

-Over the last ten years I have learned so much from the people I have met and am truly grateful for all of the passion, purpose, grace, expertise, compassion and energy they have shared.
+Over the last fifteen years I have learned so much from the people I have met and am truly grateful for all of the passion, purpose, grace, expertise, compassion and energy they have shared.
 I perceive the strength in the grass roots nature of Home Birth Aotearoa to be in the sharing of stories and the neighbourly building of networks and communities – these every day things gently nurture individuals and encourage a positive shift in the culture of birth in Aotearoa.

 I live with my husband and little daughter in Wellington on the beautiful South Coast.
 I am currently a PhD student in health promotion, and have a passion for enabling people to feel empowered over their lives.
 Being in control over your physical, mental, and social “me” is essential for an empowered individual and community.
 While science and medicine have brought us much knowledge, the power and ownership that is awarded to the medical profession overpowers much human wisdom that has preceded.
 I strongly believe in our innate power to know what is right for us, and desire a more balanced homeostasis of evidence-based medicine and intuition.